galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 !["Image of the concept of assembly polishing, showing reads mapped to the assembly contigs."](images/polish.png){: width="800"}

-*Polishing workflow*
+## Polishing workflow

-> ### {% icon hands_on %} Hands-on: Run the Assembly Polishing workflow
+> <hands-on-title>Run the Assembly Polishing workflow</hands-on-title>
 > * Find this workflow, enter the correct input files, and run.
-* Workflow structure: The workflow includes two subworkflows: Racon polish with long reads, x 4, and Racon polish with illumina reads, x2
+> * Workflow structure: The workflow includes two subworkflows: Racon polish with long reads, x 4, and Racon polish with illumina reads, x2
-* What it does: Polishes (corrects) an assembly, using long reads (with the tools Racon and Medaka) and short reads (with the tool Racon).
+> * What it does: Polishes (corrects) an assembly, using long reads (with the tools Racon and Medaka) and short reads (with the tool Racon).
 (Note: medaka is only for nanopore reads, not PacBio reads).
-* Inputs:
+> * Inputs:
-  * assembly to be polished:  assembly.fasta
+>   * assembly to be polished:  assembly.fasta
-  * long reads - the same set used in the assembly (e.g. may be raw or filtered) fastq.gz format
+>   * long reads - the same set used in the assembly (e.g. may be raw or filtered) fastq.gz format
-  * short reads, R1 only, in fastq.gz format
+>   * short reads, R1 only, in fastq.gz format
-* Outputs:
+> * Outputs:
-  * Racon+Medaka+Racon polished_assembly. fasta
+>   * Racon+Medaka+Racon polished_assembly. fasta
-  * Fasta statistics after each polishing tool
+>   * Fasta statistics after each polishing tool
-* Tools used:
+> * Tools used:
-  * Minimap2
+>   * Minimap2
-  * Racon
+>   * Racon
-  * Fasta statistics
+>   * Fasta statistics
-  * Medaka
+>   * Medaka
-* Input parameters: None required, but recommended to set the Medaka model correctly (default = r941_min_high_g360).
+> * Input parameters: None required, but recommended to set the Medaka model correctly (default = r941_min_high_g360).
 See drop down list for options.
-* Workflow steps for Part 1, Polish with long reads: using Racon
+> * Workflow steps for Part 1, Polish with long reads: using Racon
-  * Long reads and assembly contigs => Racon polishing (subworkflow):
+>   * Long reads and assembly contigs => Racon polishing (subworkflow):
-  * minimap2 : long reads are mapped to assembly => overlaps.paf.
+>   * minimap2 : long reads are mapped to assembly => overlaps.paf.
-  * overaps, long reads, assembly => Racon => polished assembly 1
+>   * overaps, long reads, assembly => Racon => polished assembly 1
-  * using polished assembly 1 as input; repeat minimap2 + racon => polished assembly 2
+>   * using polished assembly 1 as input; repeat minimap2 + racon => polished assembly 2
-  * using polished assembly 2 as input, repeat minimap2 + racon => polished assembly 3
+>   * using polished assembly 2 as input, repeat minimap2 + racon => polished assembly 3
-  * using polished assembly 3 as input, repeat minimap2 + racon => polished assembly 4
+>   * using polished assembly 3 as input, repeat minimap2 + racon => polished assembly 4
-  * Racon long-read polished assembly => Fasta statistics
+>   * Racon long-read polished assembly => Fasta statistics
-  * Note: The Racon tool panel can be a bit confusing and is under review for improvement.
+>   * Note: The Racon tool panel can be a bit confusing and is under review for improvement.
 Presently it requires sequences (= long reads), overlaps (= the paf file created by minimap2), and target sequences (= the contigs to be polished) as per "usage" described [here](https://github.com/isovic/racon/blob/master/README.md)
-  * Note: Racon: the default setting for "output unpolished target sequences?" is No. This has been changed to Yes for all Racon steps in these polishing workflows.
+>   * Note: Racon: the default setting for "output unpolished target sequences?" is No. This has been changed to Yes for all Racon steps in these polishing workflows.
 This means that even if no polishes are made in some contigs, they will be part of the output fasta file.
-  * Note: the contigs output by Racon have new tags in their headers.
+>   * Note: the contigs output by Racon have new tags in their headers.
 For more on this see [this issue](https://github.com/isovic/racon/issues/85).
-* Workflow steps for Part 2, Polish with long reads: using Medaka
+> * Workflow steps for Part 2, Polish with long reads: using Medaka
-  * Racon polished assembly + long reads => medaka polishing X1 => medaka polished assembly
+>   * Racon polished assembly + long reads => medaka polishing X1 => medaka polished assembly
-  * Medaka polished assembly => Fasta statistics
+>   * Medaka polished assembly => Fasta statistics
-* Workflow steps for Part 3, Polish with short reads: using Racon
+> * Workflow steps for Part 3, Polish with short reads: using Racon
-  * Short reads and Medaka polished assembly =>Racon polish (subworkflow):
+>   * Short reads and Medaka polished assembly =>Racon polish (subworkflow):
-  * minimap2: short reads (R1 only) are mapped to the assembly => overlaps.paf.
+>   * minimap2: short reads (R1 only) are mapped to the assembly => overlaps.paf.
 Minimap2 setting is for short reads.
-  * overlaps + short reads + assembly => Racon => polished assembly 1
+>   * overlaps + short reads + assembly => Racon => polished assembly 1
-  * using polished assembly 1 as input; repeat minimap2 + racon => polished assembly 2
+>   * using polished assembly 1 as input; repeat minimap2 + racon => polished assembly 2
-  * Racon short-read polished assembly => Fasta statistics
+>   * Racon short-read polished assembly => Fasta statistics
-* Options:
+> * Options:
-  * Change settings for Racon long read polishing if using PacBio reads:  The default profile setting for Racon long read polishing: minimap2 read mapping is "Oxford Nanopore read to reference mapping", which is specified as an input parameter to the whole Assembly polishing workflow, as text: map-ont.
+>   * Change settings for Racon long read polishing if using PacBio reads:  The default profile setting for Racon long read polishing: minimap2 read mapping is "Oxford Nanopore read to reference mapping", which is specified as an input parameter to the whole Assembly polishing workflow, as text: map-ont.
 If you are not using nanopore reads and/or need a different setting, change this input.
 To see the other available settings, open the minimap2 tool, find "Select a profile of preset options", and click on the drop down menu.
 For each described option, there is a short text in brackets at the end (e.g. map-pb).
 This is the text to enter into the assembly polishing workflow at runtime instead of the default (map-ont).
-* Other options: change the number of polishes (in Racon and/or Medaka).
+> * Other options: change the number of polishes (in Racon and/or Medaka).
 There are ways to assess how much improvement in assembly quality has occurred per polishing round (for example, the number of corrections made; the change in Busco score - see section "Genome quality assessment" for more on Busco).
-* Option: change polishing settings for any of these tools.
+> * Option: change polishing settings for any of these tools.
 Note: for Racon - these will have to be changed within those subworkflows first.
 Then, in the main workflow, update the subworkflows, and re-save.
 >
 {: .hands_on}

-*Polishing results*
+## Polishing results

 The polished assembly is the final Racon file.